-The trust IT Strategy is being implemented with an effective IT infrastructure and support in place across all schools and any new trusts schools will be onboarding to ICT system seamlessly.
+The trust IT Strategy continues to be implemented with an effective IT infrastructure and support in place across all schools and any new trusts schools are onboarded to the ICT system seamlessly.
 ICT issues are being resolved remotely at all schools where possible with minimal downtime.